noptic/nail/docs/properties.coffee.md

-Basic Usage
+Properties
 ===========
 About
 -----
-This script demonstartes how to use nail.
+This script demonstartes how to add properties to a nail class.
-It is written in literate coffee and can be run as a nodeunit test.
+It is written in literate coffee script and can be run as a nodeunit test.

 Setup
 -----
-First we have to load nail and create a test group:

     nail = require '../lib/nail.js'
     module.exports.basics = {}